Sneaker Prediction Accuracy

 Should I make buying decisions based on predictions alone?

-No. predictions should be one input among several.
+No. Predictions should be one input among several.
 Combine predictions with current market prices, the overall market index, release calendar context, and your own knowledge of the sneaker.
 Predictions are probabilistic, not certain -- they give you an edge but do not guarantee outcomes.

 See Predictions in Action